-Maren Messing is an associate in the Firm’s Litigation department, where her practice focuses on complex commercial litigation, false advertising, antitrust, and white collar defense and internal investigations.
+Maren Messing is an associate in the Firm’s Litigation department, where her practice focuses on false advertising, employment law, white collar defense, and antitrust law.
 Ms. Messing also advises clients on privacy and data security matters.

 Prior to joining the Firm, Ms. Messing served as a law clerk to the Hon.
 Paul G. Gardephe in the United States District Court for the Southern District of New York, and to the Hon.
 Chester J. Straub in the United States Court of Appeals for the Second Circuit.